 Crying Girl is a painting by Roy Lichtenstein that was created first in 1963 as offset lithograph on lightweight, off-white woven paper and a second version in 1964 as porcelain enamel on steel.
 The 46 square inch painting depicts a girl with tears falling from her eyes.
-The painting is a representation of the female identity in the 1950s and 1960s eras where the women were fighting for equal rights and the female identity was idealized and glamorized girls feeling the pressure to behave in a certain way or look a certain way.
+The painting is a representation of the female identity in the 1950s and 1960s eras where the women were fighting for equal rights, and the female identity was idealized and glamorized girls feeling the pressure to behave in a certain way or look a certain way.
 They also found themselves in relationships that were oppressive and limiting.
 Lichtenstein hence explores the aspects of this female identity and shows the emotions that the lack of equality and feeling trapped affected women of that era.

-The Crying Girl looks stressed as evidenced in her tears, sorrowful gaze and resigned stance showing a theme of being trapped in the female identity that was relegated to the inferior roles and looked down in society.
+The Crying Girl looks stressed, as evidenced in her tears, sorrowful gaze and resigned stance showing a theme of being trapped in the female identity relegated to the inferior roles and looked down on in society.
 The painting is also a highlight of the struggle beneath the glamour of an American girl of the 1960s.
 While she has a beautiful appearance, beneath that exterior lurks miserable emotions that are a sign of her struggle in the male-dominated society at the time that demanded perfection from girls.
 The stressed look and tears hence are an outlet of this struggle and misery.

 Description of both artworks

-Crying Girl like other Lichtenstein’s paintings employs the use of bright strident colors and emotions.
+Crying Girl, like other Lichtenstein’s paintings, employs the use of bright strident colors and emotions.
 In this case, the girl has bright yellow hair her lips and nails are painted a bright red color.
-On the other hand, she is experiencing overwhelming emotion as evidenced by the tears that fall from her lower eyelid.
+On the other hand, she is experiencing overwhelming emotion, as evidenced by the tears that fall from her lower eyelid.
 This representation aptly captures the trapped feeling that most women at the time felt fighting for equality.
-While the first version was on hand-painted canvas, the second was enamel on steel with rigid black outlines and benday printing dots of the image itself showing a more mechanical origin emphasizing the glamorized ideal American girl even in her sorrow.
+While the first version was on hand-painted canvas, the second was enamel on steel with rigid black outlines and benday printing dots of the image itself, showing a more mechanical origin emphasizing the glamorized ideal American girl even in her sorrow.

 In creating this impressive art piece, Lichtenstein was inspired by the comic strip, Secret Hearts N.881, 1963, that revealed the relationships of that particular age in the 1950s.
 He, therefore, wanted to depict the struggle behind female identity and that behind perfection.